 A: My primary responsibility is to be creative.
 Being creative is a skill, just like any other.
 So it requires practice and rigor, almost like an athlete or engineer might.
 When I go into a new project, I try to understand what everyone else is doing, try to see patterns, and then find a meaningful way to break from those things.
 With creativity, you are asked to do what everyone else isn’t.
 You need to approach that in a serious, deliberate way.

-Q: Our Upper School offers a 3D Printing an 3D Modeling class.
-Our school also has a MakerBot (3D printer).
+Q: Our Upper School offers classes in 3D Printing and Modeling and we have 3D printers on each campus.
 What do you think SSSAS students can learn from these?

 A: That's great!
 Coincidentally, I also have a MakerBot.
 I have grand plans to make ridiculous things.
 For now, I'm making a lot of cups.
 Too many cups.
 My friends have called a moratorium on cups as gifts.
 I think the most practical thing SSSAS students will get from it is a working knowledge of 3D modeling.
 The process of making those models is very particular and has quirks due to how young the technology is.
 So the earlier one gets in, the more advantageous it will be later as the technology matures.
 To give an example how ubiquitous 3D modeling is, many of today's motion graphics on television and film use 3D models to create the stunning effects we see.
 So, there are a lot of side applications to it, not to mention applications yet to be created.